automatic-ripping-machine/automatic-ripping-machine/arm_wiki/config-apprise.yaml.md

 ## Notification Services

-[Apprise](https://github.com/caronc/apprise/wiki) does support more methods than are listed here.
+[Apprise](https://github.com/caronc/apprise/wiki) supports myriad destinations.
+Some require additional python packages, but ARM only supports Apprise destinations that Apprise provides out of the box.
-If you would like a services added to ARM that is not yet listed here, please open an issue or submit a pull request.
+If you would would like support for an Apprise destination that requires additional packages, please open an issue or submit a pull request.

-**Supported Services**.

-  - LaMetric
-  - Mailgun
-  - Boxcar
-  - Discord
-  - Fast
-  - Flock
-  - Gitter
-  - Gotify
-  - Growl
-  - Join
-  - Kodi
-  - Kumulos
-  - Matrix
-  - Nextcloud
-  - Notica
-  - Notifico
-  - Office365
-  - Popcorn
-  - Prowl
-  - Pushjet
-  - Push
-  - Pushed
-  - Rocketchat
-  - Ryver
-  - Sendgrid
-  - Simplepush
-  - Slack
-  - Spark
-  - Spontit
-  - Telegram
-  - Twist
-  - XBMC
-  - XMPP
-  - Webex teams
-  - Zilup